Alyssacobbs/portfolio/README.md

 # Data Scientist

 ### Education
-The Knowledge House
+- The Knowledge House
-Innovation Fellowship - Data Science  Track              Expected Graduation December 2025
+- Innovation Fellowship - Data Science  Track              Expected Graduation December 2025

-Morehouse School of Medicine                              May 2020 Doctorate of Biomedical Sciences
+- Morehouse School of Medicine                              May 2020
+- Doctorate of Biomedical Sciences

-Morehouse School of Medicine                              May 2020 Master of Clinical Research
+- Morehouse School of Medicine                              May 2020
+- Master of Clinical Research

-University of Arkansas at Pine Bluff                      May 2015 Bachelor of Chemistry
+- University of Arkansas at Pine Bluff                      May 2015
+- Bachelor of Chemistry

-### Projects
+## Projects
-Bloomberg - Data Science Hackathon 1st Place Winner       July 2026 ● Led a team of 6 developers to build an accessibility-focused community platform that helps users find and rate volunteer opportunities based on location and interests.
+###Bloomberg - Data Science Hackathon 1st Place Winner       July 2026
+- Led a team of 6 developers to build an accessibility-focused community platform that helps users find and rate volunteer opportunities based on location and interests.
-● Designed and implemented the front-end interface using Figma, creating an intuitive user experience with accessibility features
+- Designed and implemented the front-end interface using Figma, creating an intuitive user experience with accessibility features
-● Presented solution to a panel of industry judges, winning 1st place among 30 competing teams
+ - Presented solution to a panel of industry judges, winning 1st place among 30 competing teams

 SQLProductAnalysis                           June 2025
 ● Performed ad-hoc analysis using SQL on a relational database to uncover trends in customer behavior and order activity.